 - comply with applicable federal and other government laws, regulations and policies, as well as guidelines and instructions in the Award.
 In the use of non-federal funds, the University will comply with the Award and University Policies so long as they are not in conflict with federal and other government regulations and policies.
 The University reserves its right to participate in sharing direct and indirect Sponsored Project costs (even when a Sponsor does not require such cost sharing);

 - present major changes in Effort to a Sponsor for its review and approval.
-The Office of Research and Graduate Studies is the sole administrative office responsible for submitting requested changes on behalf of the University and the Principal Investigator/Project Director; and
+The Office of Research and Innovation is the sole administrative office responsible for submitting requested changes on behalf of the University and the Principal Investigator/Project Director; and

-- receive and process Principal Investigator/Project Director's complaints regarding the University's failure to meet the obligations specified in this section of this policy through the Associate Vice President for Research.
+- receive and process Principal Investigator/Project Director's complaints regarding the University's failure to meet the obligations specified in this section of this policy through the Vice Provost for Research and Chief Innovation Officer (VPR/CIO).

-14. Sponsored Project Administration: The Office of Research and Graduate Studies
+13. Sponsored Project Administration: The Office of Research and Innovation

-The Office of Research and Graduate Studies administers the University's Sponsored Projects and is responsible for the following functions:
+The Office of Research and Innovation administers the University's Sponsored Projects and is responsible for the following functions:

 - providing information about funding sources and funding opportunities;